 EPA Recognizes UMD for Leading Green Power Use

 The U.S. Environmental Protection Agency (EPA) ranked the University of Maryland No. 14 on the Top 30 College & University list of the largest green power users.
-UMD is using more than 96 million kilowatt-hours (kWh) of green power annually, which is enough green power to meet 34 percent of the university’s electricity use.
+UMD is using more than 96 million kilowatt-hours (kWh) of green power annually, which is enough green power to meet 86 percent of the university’s purchased electricity.

 The university was also recognized along with other schools in the Big Ten Conference as the Collective Conference Champions.
 At more than 496 million kWh, the Big Ten topped the list with the largest total amount of green power used among all conferences.